curvegrid/go-ethereum-wiki/Setting-up-private-network-or-local-cluster.md

 In order to run multiple ethereum nodes locally, you have to make sure:
 - each instance has a separate data directory
 - each instance runs on a different port (both eth and rpc)
-- the instances know about each other.
+- the instances know about each other
+- [ONLY TEMPORARY]: only one instance does mining ( until #555 fixes dag versioning in ethash, `/tmp/dag` cannot be shared by multiple instances.)

 You start the first node (let's make port explicit)
 ```bash